-“Significant and substantial change in content and scope” is what we consider in determining if one application is indeed new or overlaps with another application currently under review or submitted for the same or overlapping review round.
+“Significant and substantial change in content and scope” is what we consider in determining if one application is indeed new or highly overlapping with another application currently under review or submitted for the same or adjacent review round.

-When we compare applications, we examine all parts, particularly the Specific Aims and Approach sections using text comparison software and the expertise of those mentioned above.
+When we compare applications, we examine all parts, particularly the Specific Aims and Approach sections.
 Subsequent versions of an application may be quite different and are still considered to be overlapping if many of the hypotheses, aims, and/or outcome measures are the same or highly similar.

 We do not use a set formula.
 We make a scientific judgment on a case-by-case basis after carefully considering many factors.

 Examples of Changes that Could be Substantial

 - Changing the disease model

 - Using a similar methodological approach for a substantially different question